defi-wonderland/handbook/sites/wonderland/docs/testing/advanced-testing/invariants-writing.md

 # Invariants writing strategy

 We take an opiniated approach of having targeted fuzzing campaign and formal verification.
-To maximize the efficiency (ie benefit/cost), we put a bigger emphasis on *what* we test than on *how* we do it - finding and formalizing the most important invariants being a key objective to do so.
+To maximize the efficiency (ie benefit/cost), we put a bigger emphasis on *what* we test rathen than on *how* we do it - finding and formalizing the most important invariants being a key objective to do so.

 We define *good* invariant as:

 - Informative: cover a behaviour not or only partially covered by existing tests (unit or integration) - they bring new information (for instance, an invariant testing if `require(sender == owner)` reverts when the sender is not the owner brings no new information compared to an unit test).
-- Realistic: the pre-condition must be something which is expected or at least achievable without breaking, for instance, EVM invariants with cheatcodes.
+- Realistic: the pre-condition must be something which is expected or at least achievable without breaking, for instance, EVM invariants using cheatcodes.

-To find such, we start by establishing a protocol accounting (assets, liabilities and operations) which we then complete with others, non-accounting ones.
+To find such, we suggest starting by establishing a protocol accounting (assets, liabilities and operations), list the related invariants, then complete with any other (non-accounting) ones.

 ## Establish protocol accounting